chadian/seecheatdo/README.md

 Also, for the extension make sure that the AppleScript `directoryToShortcuts` variable is set to the directory where the cheat sheets are kept.

 Within GeekTool, create a new `shell` geeklet.
-Set the command of the geeklet to `cat` and the path to where the cheat sheets are kept, ending with the file `cheatseedo-on-command.txt`, ie: `cat /path/to/cheatseedo-on-command.txt`
+Set the command of the geeklet to `cat` and the path to where the cheat sheets are kept, ending with the file `cheatseedo-on-command.txt`.
+ie: `cat /path/to/cheatseedo-on-command.txt`

 Just below the command, set the geeklet to `refresh every 1s`.

 __Geeklet style recommendation__